isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

             |                |                  |     V
             +----------------+                  +--> "all"

-An example configuration that disables reservation looks as follows:
+An example configuration that disables reservations looks as follows:

 ::